cultureandempire/cultureandempire.github.io/cande.md

 Clearly as late as 2006, it was only possible to store data only on a fraction of the population, the so-called "Persons of Interest."
 These make a nice data set for several reasons.
 First, no politician who cares about elections is going to refuse a request to spy on a potential terrorist.
 Second, these people produce data that can be cross-checked with real-life events such as political protests or bombings.
 Third, it's a data set that can be expanded organically to cover everyone.

 That expansion has happened.
-The TDS has grown (by the Spider's own account) from persons of interest, to anyone they people talk to, which is one degree of separation, or one hop.
+The TDS has grown (by the Spider's own account) from persons of interest, to anyone they talk to, which is one degree of separation, or one hop.
 Then, anyone *those people talk to*, or two hops.
 And today, three hops.
 This easily covers the whole domestic population.
 "Talking to" someone could simply mean visiting the same website.

 Though these figures are just estimates, they show the overall trend.
 There's a moment, perhaps 2012 or 2014, where a full TDS becomes affordable.
 There's a moment, in 15 to 20 years, where the cost becomes so low that there will be dozens or hundreds of organizations doing this.
 Any attempt to stop surveillance by budget control becomes impossible.
 By 2030, the cost of global TDS, covering 10bn people, will be just a few millions.
 By 2050, it is a child's weekend project.